santiagoesmeral/santiagoesmeral.github.io/README.md

 # Welcome!

 This is my test repo, and also my portfolio.
 I want to make this repo as clean as i can possibly make it, as easy to understand, yet also i'll use it as my testing grounds for anything i may want to try out as far as frontend goes.
-For now its pretty barren, so yeah, i'll make it prettier as time goes on don't worry!
+I've decided to make a basic homepage, with some interesting features like the typewriter dynamic text and other things.
+WIP!

 # COMMANDS!